 Aurora Borealis © United States Air Force

-With miles of uninhabitable land, freezing cold temperatures and snow-capped mountains, the pristine and exquisite Canadian province of Nunavut is somewhat of an untapped tourist destination that lies way off the beaten track.
-Priding itself on its distinctive natural beauty, great outdoors and ideal position to view the Aurora Borealis, Nunavut is located in the Arctic circle and offers visitors a breath of the cleanest (and coldest) air, a taste of adventure, the opportunity to come face-to-face with a real Inuit; the experience of a lifetime.
+With miles of uninhabitable land, freezing cold temperatures, and snow-capped mountains, the pristine and exquisite Canadian province of Nunavut is somewhat of an untapped tourist destination which lies way off the beaten track.

 Nunavut has strong historical ties to the Norse, and the Vikings are thought to have been regular visitors to this part of the world.
 Official languages here, besides English and French, include Inuktitut and Inuinnaqtun, which are spoken by the native Inuit people.

-Taking a holiday in Nunavut is not something many people get to do in their lifetime, but for those who do, the memories of breathtaking scenery, unusual wildlife and images of hospitable people surviving in an inhospitable climate will last forever.
+Taking a holiday in Nunavut is not something many people get to do in their lifetime.
+But for those who do, the memories of breathtaking scenery and unusual wildlife, and images of hospitable people surviving in an inhospitable climate will last forever.